Sagar-Arora-eng/scientific-calculator.github.io/README.md

-# scientific-calculator.github.io
+It is a scientific calculator
-It is scientific calculator
+Technologies used : HTML, CSS, JavaScript